SB-468

 California SB 468 — High-risk artificial intelligence systems: duty to protect personal information

-Requires businesses that deploy high-risk AI systems processing personal information ('covered deployers') to develop, implement, and maintain a comprehensive written information security program with administrative, technical, and physical safeguards.
-The program must be scaled to the deployer's size and resources and must include employee training, access controls, encryption, incident response protocols, third-party service provider oversight, and at least annual security reviews.
-Violations constitute deceptive trade practices under the California Unfair Competition Law, enforceable by public prosecutors and through private UCL actions.
+SB 468 would impose a duty on covered deployers — businesses that deploy high-risk AI systems processing personal information — to develop, implement, and maintain a comprehensive written information security program with administrative, technical, and physical safeguards scaled to the deployer's size, resources, and data holdings.
+The program must include detailed requirements covering employee designation, risk assessment, training, access controls, encryption, third-party service provider oversight, breach response documentation, and at least annual review.
+Violations constitute per se deceptive trade acts under the Unfair Competition Law, enforceable by the Attorney General and through existing UCL private enforcement mechanisms.
 The California Privacy Protection Agency is authorized to adopt implementing regulations.
+The bill died pursuant to Joint Rule 56 and did not advance.

 Summary

-Requires businesses that deploy high-risk AI systems processing personal information ('covered deployers') to develop, implement, and maintain a comprehensive written information security program with administrative, technical, and physical safeguards.
-The program must be scaled to the deployer's size and resources and must include employee training, access controls, encryption, incident response protocols, third-party service provider oversight, and at least annual security reviews.
-Violations constitute deceptive trade practices under the California Unfair Competition Law, enforceable by public prosecutors and through private UCL actions.
+SB 468 would impose a duty on covered deployers — businesses that deploy high-risk AI systems processing personal information — to develop, implement, and maintain a comprehensive written information security program with administrative, technical, and physical safeguards scaled to the deployer's size, resources, and data holdings.
+The program must include detailed requirements covering employee designation, risk assessment, training, access controls, encryption, third-party service provider oversight, breach response documentation, and at least annual review.
+Violations constitute per se deceptive trade acts under the Unfair Competition Law, enforceable by the Attorney General and through existing UCL private enforcement mechanisms.
 The California Privacy Protection Agency is authorized to adopt implementing regulations.
+The bill died pursuant to Joint Rule 56 and did not advance.

 Enforcement & Penalties